Position: Associate Medical Writer

 About Me

-I’m also passionate about science outreach and teaching - I love it when you get a question from someone that shows they’re really engaged in what you’re explaining.
+I’m also passionate about science outreach and teaching - I love it when you get a question from someone that shows they’re really engaged in what you’re saying.
 When you’re explaining something to a student, it’s very rewarding when you see them have that “Aha!” moment.
 I have >40 hours of experience as a Graduate Teaching Assistant, teaching in lab practicals, problem classes, and marking reports.

 • Skills: Research, writing, speaking, teamwork, project management